Johnny221B/Johnny221B.github.io/_pages/about.md

 ### Research Experience

 * **Resource Prediction and Allocation for Machine Learning Tasks**
-  * *May 2024 - Present, University of North Carolina at Chapel Hill*
+  * *May 2024 - Present, University of North Carolina at Chapel Hill & Imperial College London*
   * Predicted runtime and energy consumption of ML tasks on GPUs using LLMs.

 * **Research on Airport Congestion Contagion**